-Deputy Heads / Assistant Heads support the Heads of School in fulfilling their health and safety responsibilities.
-Their specific duties may include
+Deputy Heads / Assistant Heads support the Head of School / Associate Head of School in fulfilling their health and safety responsibilities.
+Their specific duties may include:

-- Assisting in the implementation and monitoring of health and safety procedures. - Where appropriate undertake accident investigations in a timely manner - Promoting health and safety awareness among staff members and learners. - Collaborating with the Lead for Health, Safety & Premises to review and improve health and safety practices
+- Ensuring that all staff attend both internal and external training according to job roles and operational requirements, or required by legislation - To attend all training sessions as deemed appropriate to their job role and/or required by legislation - Assisting in the implementation and monitoring of health and safety procedures. - Where appropriate undertake accident investigations in a timely manner - Promoting health and safety awareness among staff members and learners. - Collaborating with the Lead for Health, Safety & Premises to review and improve health and safety practices